erykjj/jwlmanager/res/HELP.md

 ######
 ### View (button)
 ######
-Shows selected Notes and Annotations in a **Data Viewer** window, from where text can be copied (and pasted somewhere else) or saved to a text file.
+Shows selected Notes and Annotations in a **Data Viewer** window.
+There, you can delete and/or edit individual items.
+You have to confirm all edits within the **Data Editor** and *again* in the Data Viewer before they are written to the database (of course, you still have to save the archive as usual).
+You can go back via the buttons (or `Escape` key) without affecting the database.
 #####
 ######
 ### Add